About Debbie Ethell

 The Will of Heaven

-I became obsessed with a herd of wild elephants when I was eight years old.
-Eleanor, the first elephant I met in a documentary, sparked a fascination with elephant behavior and ignited a lifelong curiosity.
-Her story made me want to understand who elephants really are, why they make the choices they do, and why their survival matters to us all.
+I became obsessed with a herd of wild elephants in Kenya when I was eight years old.
+Eleanor, the first elephant I met in a documentary, sparked my fascination with elephant behavior and a lifelong curiosity about them.
+Her story made me want to understand why they make the choices they do, and why why their survival matters to us all.

-My book series (The Will of Heaven) shares not only the elephants’ stories but also my own struggles with homelessness and addiction.
-By reflecting on our shared experiences, those of the elephants and mine, I discovered a common theme of loss, resilience, and belonging in a world that often forgets how deeply connected we all are.
+My book series (The Will of Heaven) shares not only the elephants’ stories but also my own struggles overcoming addiction.
+By reflecting on shared experiences, I began to see deeper connections around loss, resilience, and belonging–themes also seen in orphaned elephants in Kenya.

 Debbie Ethell, elephant conservation scientist and author, pictured in Kenya with wild elephants in the background.